 Free Application for Federal Student Aid (FAFSA)

-The FAFSA is a free financial aid application that determines a student's eligibility for federal and state funding which may include Pell Grants, Direct Student Loans and Work Study.
-Information from the FAFSA is also used to determine your eligibility for funding from the state of Iowa and Northeast Iowa Community College (NICC).
+The FAFSA is your first step in the financial aid process.
+It is a free application that determines a student's eligibility for federal, state and institutional funding which may include Pell Grants, Iowa Last-Dollar Scholarship, Iowa Kibbie & Iowa Vo-Tech Grants, Federal Direct Student Loans and Work Study as well as some NICC Scholarships.
 More than 80 percent of NICC students receive some sort of financial aid.
 For more information on the FAFSA, view this brief overview video.

 The FAFSA should be completed for each school year that a student plans to attend college.
 It is available beginning October 1 for the following school year and should be completed prior to July 1 in order to determine eligibility for grants from Iowa College Aid.